Open system effects on slow light and electromagnetically induced transparency: Conclusions

 \section{Conclusions}

 We analyze a three-level $\Lambda$-system interacting with a Markovian environment.
 The Lindblad master equation is reformulated using the Gell-Mann matrices as a basis.
-We show that we can rewrite this in a convenient vector formalism that is independent of the specific matrix representation of the SU(3) generators.
-An evolution matrix corresponding to this vector form is worked out in detail and the dynamics is written as an inhomogeneous matrix differential equation.
+We rewrite this in a convenient vector formalism that is independent of the specific matrix representation of the SU(3) generators.
+An evolution matrix corresponding to this vector form is worked out in detail and the dynamics is written as an affine-linear matrix differential equation.
 The general solution of this equation can be given in terms of the Jordan normal form.
-The Jordan blocks of the evolution matrix are one-dimensional and the real part of the spectrum is negative.
+The Jordan blocks of the evolution matrix are generically one-dimensional and the real part of the spectrum is negative.
 From this follows that the asymptotic solution in all cases we are interested in are independent of the initial states and given by the inverse of the evolution matrix multiplied by a vector that is given by the open system interaction.

 The linear optical response of a quantum system is given by the asymptotic steady state solution of the evolution equation.
-Assuming a weak probe field and a strong control field, i.e., the familiar settings of electromagnetically induced transparency (EIT), we find an explicit and closed form for the susceptibility for general open system dynamics, including pure dephasing, depolarization, and three different forms of amplitude damping channels acting on the subspace of the ground states of the $\Lambda$-system.
+We find an explicit and closed analytical form of the susceptibility for general open system dynamics, including pure dephasing, depolarization, and three different forms of amplitude damping channels.

 The open system effects introduce a non-trivial behavior of the linear optical response of the $\Lambda$-system.
 For example, we show that the isotropic depolarization channel is less detrimental to the induced transparency and the corresponding slow-down effect, than is pure dephasing.
 Furthermore, an amplitude damping channel can lead to reduced absorption and even gain for the probe field.